ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 ```
 This tells us that if we have the `key`, we can easily decode `passwordreminder.txt` and possibly get `robert`'s credentials.
 So how to get the `key`?

-Well for starters, let's hope that the cryptography in here is very simple - the same `text` with the same `key` will always return the same `output`.
+To start, let's hope that the cryptography in here is very simple - the same `text` with the same `key` will always return the same `output`.
 If this is the case, that means if we have the `input` and the `output`, we can reliably retrieve the `key`.
 It's kind of like:
 ```
+let '+' = encryption, '-' = decryption
-let 'a' = text, 'b' = key, 'c' = output let '+' = encryption, '-' = decryption
+let 'a' = text, 'b' = key, 'c' = output

 if a + b = c,
 and c - b = a,